Branches, pulling and merging

 Branches

 So far, we have been working on one branch, called main.
 We can add more branches to our tree, make any changes we wish safely without affecting the main branch and when we are ready we can ‘Compare and pull’ these changes into the main branch.
-Generally, we want to make brnaches to work on when we are doing bug fixes of our code or testing out major restructuring or styling and we don’t want these to be pushed to the main branch just yet.
+Generally, we want to make branches to work on when we are doing bug fixes of our code or testing out major restructuring or styling and we don’t want these to be pushed to the main branch just yet.

 Let’s practise making a new branch.